johnmcfarlane/papers/c++/error-handling.md

 #### Safety-Critical System Without Redundancy

-A safety-critical system *without* backup/redundancy may prefer Prevention Enforcement Strategy or Log-And-Continue Enforcement Strategy.
+A safety-critical system *without* backup/redundancy might consider Prevention Enforcement Strategy, or Log-And-Continue Strategy.

+However, logging may not be viable for some safety-critical embedded controllers.
+Such minimal systems may not have the facility to log errors or to off-board them.

+And despite thorough testing, doubts regarding Unambiguous Bugs may linger.
+Optimisations which assume fulfilment of contract violations may represent a small — but unnecessary — risk.

+Thus, Nonenforcement Strategy or Log-And-Continue Strategy are preferable.

 #### Performance-Critical/Resource-Constrained

 Applications which are performance-critical or resource-constrained may favour Prevention Enforcement Strategy.

-Example applications include interactive entertainment software, scientific simulations, embedded controllers, machine learning and image processing.
+Applications include

+* embedded controllers,
+* high-frequency trading,
+* image processing,
+* interactive entertainment,
+* machine learning, and
+* scientific simulation.

 #### Business-Critical Systems

-Where business interests are at stake but user safety is not, either the Trap Enforcement Strategy or Log-And-Continue Enforcement Strategy may be preferable.
+Where business interests are at stake but user safety is not, the program developer has leeway to choose from a wider range of strategies.
+If they are prepared to perform thorough testing, the Prevention Enforcement Strategy will reap financial benefits in terms of compute costs and reliability.

+But where competing financial concerns limit the effort put into defect prevention either the Trap Enforcement Strategy or The Log-And-Continue Strategy may be preferable.

-A RESTful server which persists between requests may eventually identify bad state that has lain unnoticed for a while.
+For example, a RESTful server which persists between requests may eventually identify bad state that has lain unnoticed for a while.
 The developer can choose what happens on discovery:

-* Kill the process and restart it in the hope that the problem goes away for a while.
+* Kill the process and restart it in the hope that the problem is mitigated.
 * 'Soldier on' and hope the problem doesn't cause some catastrophe or other.

 This choice will be affected by factors such as the scale of the fleet, exposure to malicious agents and the cost of incorrect behaviour.
+Either way, bugs should not go unnoticed.

 ## Handling Errors